Donor Bill Of Rights

 - Funds Educational Conferences with Renowned Expert Speakers in the Field

-- Provides Funding for PARKINSON PLACE, an 9000 square foot site in Sarasota, Florida offering over 50 FREE programs a month as well as a first of its kind Outreach Program consisting of Video Podcasts for homebound local, national, and international Parkinson patients and caregivers.
+- Provides Funding for PARKINSON PLACE, a 9,000 square foot site in Sarasota, Florida offering over 60 FREE programs a month as well as a first of its kind Outreach Program consisting of Video Podcasts for homebound local, national, and international Parkinson patients and caregivers.

 To be informed of the identity of those serving on the organization’s governing board.

 To have access to the organization’s most recent financial statements.